Florida Atlantic vs. Texas A&M College Basketball Predictions & Picks - November 24

 Florida Atlantic vs. Texas A&M Predictions & Picks: Spread, Total - November 24

-Friday's game between the Texas A&M Aggies (5-0) and Florida Atlantic Owls (3-1) matching up at ESPN Wide World of Sports Complex has a projected final score of 76-68 (according to our computer prediction) in favor of Texas A&M, who is listed as the favorite by our model.
-The game will begin at 11:00 AM ET on November 24.
+Friday's contest features the Texas A&M Aggies (5-0) and the Florida Atlantic Owls (3-1) clashing at ESPN Wide World of Sports Complex (on November 24) at 11:00 AM ET.
+This matchup, according to our computer prediction, will result in a 76-68 win for Texas A&M.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!